SynthstromAudible/DelugeFirmware/README.md

 # Important links
 * For acquiring and using the firmware visit the [Github Page](https://synthstromaudible.github.io/DelugeFirmware)
-* To contribute to the project with code, reporting bugs, giving suggestions and feedback read the [Contributing.md](CONTRIBUTING.md)
+* To contribute to the project with code, bug reports, suggestions, and feedback see: [How to contribute to Deluge Firmware](CONTRIBUTING.md)
-* To learn about the toolchain, application and start working on the code continue with [docs/dev/getting_started.md](docs/dev/getting_started.md)
+* To learn about the toolchain, application, and to start working on the code continue with: [Getting Started with Deluge Development](docs/dev/getting_started.md)
 * Please also visit the [Synthstrom Forum](https://forums.synthstrom.com/) and the community [Discord](https://discord.gg/BnRcyFSgaT) to interact with other users and the developers
 * Yo can donate to the project using the [Synthstrom Patreon](https://www.patreon.com/Synthstrom)